pierregermain/MyDrupal/d8/hello_world/Readme.md

  - Static methods:
-   `::fromRoute() to create new instance of `Url` `::fromUri() has the $option array to configure your instance. have a look at the documentation above the code.
+   `::fromRoute() to create new instance of `Url` `::fromUri()  have a look at the documentation above the code.

+ - use the $option array to configure your instance.
  - Always work with route names, not with hardcoded urls.

- -
+# The Link

+Once we have a Url object we can create the link.

+2 ways:

+ 1. Use `LinkGenerator` aka `link_generator` service using the `generate()` method.
+This will return a `GeneratedLink` object with the string needed.
+ 2. Use `Link` class which wraps a render element (for theming)